open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 puzzles.
 I personally also place a small baggie of oregano, which has no practical value but adds some humor.

+[crossword lookup]: /puzzles/paper-and-pencil/crossword-lookup/

+## The Doctor's Lab (Room 2)

+According to Dr. Beaker's email, the players need to break into the lab.
+The lab is a second room behind a locked door.
+The players will have to solve a puzzle to unlock the door to this room.

+The room itself should be themed like a laboratory.
+It can have props like flasks and tubes that are reminiscent of a lab.
+More puzzle pieces and boxes are placed in this room.

+**Suggested puzzle** The [stick word grid] puzzle can be used here.
+The sticks can be hid in box 3 and/or others, and the formula gives the arrangement of the sticks.
+In the example of the formula above, players can translate the names of the elements and convert them to element symbols.
+(A periodic table should be provided for reference.)
+I used the list of symbols above to arrange the sticks below to reference a page in a book I happened to have on my bookshelf.
+(A note with the code for the door was on that page.)

+{{< example-image src="/puzzles/arrangement/stick-word-grid/sticks-vertical-adjust.jpg" >}}

+The sticks in this arrangement make for a challenging puzzle.
+It could be made easier by underlining the symbols that should be ordered.
+It can also be simplified (in terms of both creating and solving) by placing the element symbols on the top of the sticks and writing any message below them.

+[stick word grid]: /puzzles/arrangement/stick-word-grid/

 ## Flow Diagram